The following features are available in MySQL Shell.

 MySQL Shell.
 A Global Session is created when the connection

-information is passed to MySQL Shell using command-line options,
+information is passed to MySQL Shell using command options, or

 The Global Session is used to execute statements in SQL mode and